TIYDC/newline-assistant/README.md

 #### Sharing Notes

 Since the data for instructor notes is only stored in `localStorage` (for now) if an instructor wants to share notes with others - or just among two machines - they would have to export, and then import, the data.
-To do so, open the instructor notes module UI using the icon in the top right of TIYO, then click on the "Export JSON" button.
+To do so, open the instructor notes module UI using the icon in the top right of Newline, then click on the "Export JSON" button.
 This will save a JSON file to your computer which you can then share with others.

 To import instructor notes simply open the UI, select the JSON file on your machine (the one that was exported), and click on the "Import JSON" button.
 Note that the imported notes will be _merged_ with any you already have.
 That means that the extension will _never overwrite_ your existing notes.
 If you already have a note for a given content piece then the extension will add the imported notes under your own.